 1. Sponsoring of international conferences and meetings;

-The conferences had always followed the format of a Monday to Friday programme, with the Wednesday reserved for tours away from the conference.
+The conferences have always followed the format of a Monday to Friday programme, with the Wednesday reserved for tours away from the conference.
 Providing an opportunity for social interaction had always been the aim of this activity.
-The 2011Triennial Conference has been set for Melbourne, Australia while Spain’s bid to host the 2014 conference in Barcelona has been accepted
+The 2017Triennial Conference has been set for Quebec City while Korea’s’s bid to host the 2020 conference in Seoul has been accepted.

 Special Purpose Conferences (SPCs), on the other hand, enabled smaller meetings on any OR topic to be organized either independently or jointly with other professional organizations, including any national OR society.
 The topic of SPC-1, conducted in 1991 in Bruges, Belgium, was Decision Support Systems, while the last and eleventh SPC was held in 2001 in Athens, Greece on the subject of New Trends in Banking Management (Rand, 2001).

 The national member societies represent some 30,000 individual members.
-Their membership ranges from around 10,000 (USA) to about 3,000 (UK and Japan) to those with less than 50 (Belarus, Lithuania, Slovakia).
+Their membership ranges from around 12,500 (USA) to about 3,000 (UK and Japan) to those with less than 50 (e.g. Belarus, Lithuania, Slovakia).
 With few exceptions, national member society representatives were on hand to accept their IFORS 50th Anniversary memento during the 2008 Conference banquet “Members Parade”, a reminder of how broad IFORS is as an organization (Trick, 2009).

 The idea of more frequent meetings among European operational research workers was put forward in 1972 during the 6th IFORS Conference in Dublin, Two years and many meetings later, the First European Conference on Operational Research was held in Brussels in 1975.
 In a year, the Association of European Operational Research Societies within IFORS (EURO) was formally constituted.